-To instill a strong, organization-wide risk management culture, Senior Management and the Board of Directors should play an active role.
+To instill a strong, organization-wide risk management culture, the Board of Directors and Senior Management should play an active role.
+As the stakeholder ultimately responsible for the activities of an insurer, the Board of Directors should therefore also have responsibility for the insurer's ORM framework.

-As the stakeholder ultimately responsible for the activities of an insurer, the Board of Directors should also have responsibility for the insurer's ORM Framework.
-This includes ensuring it has a sound understanding of the insurer's operational risks and whether the ORM Framework is operating as expected, including ensuring that independent risk management functions exist and are effective.
+This includes ensuring it has a sound understanding of the insurer's operational risks and whether the ORM framework is operating as expected, including ensuring that independent risk management functions exist and are effective.

-Senior Management should be responsible for establishing and maintaining the policies and processes that operationalize the ORM Framework, embedding appropriate accountability mechanisms, such as the Three Lines of Defence model discussed below, throughout the organization.
-Issues should be escalated to Senior Management and the Board of Directors when necessary.
+Senior Management should be responsible for establishing and maintaining the policies and processes that operationalize the ORM framework, embedding appropriate accountability mechanisms, such as the Three Lines of Defence model discussed below, throughout the organization.
+Issues should be escalated to the Board of Directors and Senior Management when necessary.